PrivateDonut/hardcore_mode/README.md

 For issues or questions about this script, server administrators can:
 - Open an issue on GitHub: [hardcore_mode](https://github.com/PrivateDonut/hardcore_mode/issues)
-- Check the `hardcore_mode` folder in the repository for updates

 Enjoy your hardcore adventure and may fortune favor the brave!